mengxinayan/OSTEP-note-homework-code/Virtualization/CPU/homework/ch8-simulation.md

-# ch8 Scheduling: Multi-level Feedback Queue Homework and Solution
+# ch8 Scheduling: Multi-level Feedback Queue Homework and Solution (Simulation)

 If you just want to read the answers, that is a simple version for solutions, please visit [here](../solution.md).

+Back to [contents](./README) for other chapter solution.

 ## Homework (Simulation)